kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **BitTorrent**: A communication protocol for peer-to-peer file sharing which enables users to distribute data and electronic files over the Internet in a decentralized manner.
 There are many clients one can use to access the BitTorrent protocol such as Transmission, qTorrent, or µTorrent

+**Briar**: A secure messaging app designed for activists, journalists, and anyone who needs a safe way to communicate, using direct Bluetooth or WiFi connections when internet access is unavailable.

 **Byzantine Generals' Problem**: The challenge of coordinating a group facing unreliable communication.
 Even with conflicting messages, the generals (like blockchain nodes) must agree on a common action (like transaction validity) to achieve their goal

 **Byzantine Fault Tolerance (BFT)**): Allows a system to agree on validation even when some nodes are unreliable or malicious by comparing data.